The Third Battle of the Isonzo was fought from 18 October through 4 November 1915 between the armies of Italy and Austria-Hungary.

 The lull in action lasted barely two weeks at which time the Italian offensive started anew.

 The Italians made some progress before they were eventually forced back by the Austro-Hungarians.
-Although the second Italian army had possession of Mt.
-Sabotino for a brief period of time, they were countered by the Austro-Hungarians'.
+Although the second Italian army had possession of Sabotin for a brief period of time, they were countered by the Austro-Hungarians'.
 The Third Army was able to approach Mt.
-San Michele, but were met with machine gun fire when attempting to sneak around the flank that was guarding Gorizia.
-The Austro-Hungarians did not lose as many men during this, but proportionally, each side suffered similar losses.
+San Michele, but were met with machine gun fire when attempting to sneak around the flank.
+The Austro-Hungarians casualties were smaller, but proportionally, each side suffered similar losses.

 Criticism of Luigi Cadorna

-Luigi Cadorna was a well-known man throughout Italy for his achievements and background; however, because of the failures the Italians suffered during World War I, Luigi Cadorna received quite a bit of negative feedback.
-His poor leadership skills led to many deserters during, and after the Battles of the Isonzo.
-He assumed that the morale of Italian soldiers would win the battles at the end of the day.
+Luigi Cadorna was a well-known man throughout Italy for his achievements and background; however, because of the failures the Italians suffered during World War I, Luigi Cadorna received negative feedback.
+His poor leadership skills led to many desertions.
 It was not until this Third Battle that he actually considered the sizes of troops and the amount of gunpower they possessed.

 Aftermath

-Cadorna decided to attack again a week later, starting the Fourth Battle of the Isonzo.
-However, it was not until the Sixth that the Italians would gain any ground and establish a presence at Gorizia.
+Cadorna decided to attack again a week later, starting the fourth battle of the Isonzo.
+However, it was not until the sixth battle of Isonzo that the Italians would gain any ground and establish a presence at Gorizia.

 ^ Schindler, John R. (2001).
 Isonzo: The Forgotten Sacrifice of the Great War.
 Praeger Publishers. p.
 103/104.{{cite book}}: CS1 maint: location missing publisher (link)